 Churn rates affect supplier profits in a clear, direct manner.
 Churn is a problem that utilities cannot ignore.
 It is important for utilities to bring this rate down; not only is it a huge threat to their revenue it is also a major opportunity for differentiation and building of customer loyalty.

-Utilities know this, which is why they continually strive to digitize their processes, offering them through different channels and on an increasingly customer-centric basis.
+Utilities know this, which is why they continually strive to digitise their processes, offering them through different channels and on an increasingly customer-centric basis.
 It is necessary to bolster areas such as marketing and customer service that have the customer and their needs as top priorities.

 Customer experience will play a key role, as it will enable providers to know what they require and place their exact demand, and the timing of that demand, to meet their needs.
 Furthermore, differentiation is fundamental to stand out and remain competitive in the energy market.

 Following market deregulation, customers are more likely to change utility supplier.
 That is why these companies must study their customers to improve their services and attempt to differentiate themselves from one another; the services offered to customers must be tailored to the needs of each user.
-The success of each utility will be intrinsically tied to their capacity to drive the customer experience.
+The success of each utility will be intrinsically tied to its capacity to drive the customer experience.

 3. Energy transition: Photovoltaic self-consumption and demand response